robcarver17/pysystemtrade/docs/futures.md

 <a name="create_fx_data"></a>
 ## Getting and storing FX data

-Although strictly not futures prices we also need spot FX prices to run our simulation.
+Although strictly not futures prices we also need spot FX prices to run our system (unless you have a USD account and all your futures are USD denominated).
 The github for pysystemtrade contains spot FX data, but you will probably wish to update it.

-In live trading we'd use interactive brokers, but for now I'm going to use one of the many free data websites: [investing.com](https://www.investing.com)
+In live trading we'd use interactive brokers, but as an alternative for now I'm going to use one of the many free data websites: [investing.com](https://www.investing.com)

-You need to register and then download enough history.
-To see how much FX data there already is:
+You need to register with investing.com and then download enough history.
+To see how much FX data there already is in the .csv data provided:

 ```python
 from sysdata.csv.csv_spot_fx import *